-Wells suggested that scientists (at least in his day) would sometimes yearn for a society that would apply their (eminently reasonable) principles and clamour for their leadership and Lippman believed that an elite group should govern because of the impossibility of omnicompetence.
+Wells suggested that scientists (at least in his day) would sometimes yearn for a society that would apply their (eminently reasonable) principles and clamor for their leadership and Lippman believed that an elite group should govern because of the impossibility of omnicompetence.
 What Lippman didn't acknowledge was that omnicompetence is impossible for small groups as well as for individuals.
-America's 'best and brightest', for example, engineered America's tragic war with Vietnam.
+America's "best and brightest," for example, engineered America's tragic war with Vietnam.
 Regardless of the role of an elite, the non-elite citizenry will necessarily also have a strong role to play.
-If an elite group, for example, devises solutions or sets of solutions they'd then have the thankless and potentially impossible job of 'convincing' (through rational appeal, propaganda or force) the rest of us to accept their jeremiads and prescriptions.
-A democratic approach, on the other hand, would be to enlist the aid of the citizenry at the onset as part of the overall project.
-The population or at least a large majority may need to 'buy in' and adopt - without coercion or deception - ideas and actions that would be unacceptable without suitable participation in the process (Pateman 1970) that developed those ideas and actions.
-A more radically democratic view (and the one that might ultimately be seen as the obvious choice) is that the often neglected, sometimes 'dumbed down' citizenry might provide the intelligence, creativity, energy and leadership that is needed to recognize, formulate and reconcile the problems that we are faced with.
+If an elite group, for example, devises solutions or sets of solutions they'd then have the thankless and potentially impossible job of "convincing" (through rational appeal, propaganda or force) the rest of us to accept their jeremiads and prescriptions.
+A democratic approach on the other hand, would be to enlist the aid of the citizenry at the onset as part of the overall project.
+The population or at least a large majority may need to "buy in" and adopt - without coercion or deception - ideas and actions which would be unacceptable without suitable participation in the process [14] which developed those ideas and actions.
+A more radically democratic view (and the one that might ultimately be seen as the obvious choice) is that the often neglected, sometimes "dumbed-down" citizenry might provide the intelligence, creativity, energy, and leadership that is needed to recognize, formulate, and reconcile the problems that we are faced with.

-As we have seen governance shouldn't be entrusted to an omnicompetent elite or an infallible computer system; both are impossible to achieve.
-Nor should governance blind luck through the fantasy that the status quo and/or the 'free market' will miraculously solve current problems and avert future ones through benign and unanticipated side effects.
-A democratic system of governance, then, is the only viable alternative and civic intelligence that is strongly democratic in spite of the problems previously discussed - shows the greatest promise for an effective and equitable system of governance.
-This approach increases distribution of creativity and attention while, at the same time, reducing concentration of power away from those people with vested interests in maximizing their gain (often short-term) over the (often long-term) gain of the larger population.
+As we have seen governance shouldn't be entrusted to an omnicompetent elite or an infallible computer system, both are impossible to achieve.
+Nor should governance blind luck through the fantasy that the status quo and/or the "free market" will miraculously solve current problems and avert future ones through benign and unanticipated side-effects.
+A democratic system of governance, then, is the only viable alternative and civic intelligence that is strongly democratic - in spite of the problems previously discussed - shows the greatest promise for an effective and equitable system of governance.
+This approach increases distribution of creativity and attention while, at the same time, reducing concentration of power away from those people with vested interests in maximizing their gain - often short-term - over the gain - often long-term - of the larger population.
 There is mounting evidence that this democratization is occurring.
-As McKibben (2000) points out, the vast majority of Seattle's anti-WTO protesters were demonstrating on behalf of somebody else, an impossibility according to homo economicis.
-Keck and Sikkink (1998) report that 'advocacy networks often involved individuals advocating policy changes that cannot be easily linked to a rationalist understanding of their "interests".
-An effective and equitable system of governance would help promote the creativity of the civic sector which is, as Castells (1997) and others remind us, responsible for launching the major social movements of the last century, including the environmental, civil rights and the women's movement.
+As Bill McKibben [15] points out, the vast majority of Seattle's anti-WTO protesters were demonstrating on behalf of somebody else, an impossibility according to homo economicis.
+Keck and Sikkink [16] report out that "advocacy networks" "often involved individuals advocating policy changes that cannot be easily linked to a rationalist understanding of their 'interests."
+An effective and equitable system of governance would help promote the creativity of the civic sector which is, as [17] and others remind us, responsible for launching the major social movements of the last century, including the environmental movement, civil rights movement, and the women's' movement.